Damian-Emmanuel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Shell script that creates a file containing the text Best School ending by a new line
+Script that writes into the file ls_cwd_content the result of the command ls -la